Diwali Celebration Presented by The Bellevue Collection

 About Diwali

-The name Diwali, or Deepavali, is derived from the words deep meaning light and avail meaning a row, referencing the row of lights that Indian celebrants use to illuminate their homes during the celebration.
+The name Diwali, or Deepavali, is derived from the words deep meaning light and avail meaning a row, referencing the row of lights that celebrants use to illuminate their homes during the celebration.
 Diwali traditionally takes place over the span of five days, and celebrations include family gatherings, lighting clay lamps, displaying floral décor and rangoli, feasting and sharing sweets, and offering worship to Lakshmi, the goddess of wealth and fortune.

 Traditions around the world include:

-• Fireworks and the lighting of lanterns and oil lamps light the streets, inside or outside of houses
+• Fireworks and the lighting of lanterns and oil lamps

 • Traditional decorating with rangoli and floral garlands